A structure-preserving discretisation of SO(3)-rotation fields for finite Cosserat micropolar elasticity: Numerical examples

-The resulting deformations of all three formulations are depicted in \cref{fig:spring_deformation}, for which the corresponding mesh boasts $384$ elements.
+The resulting deformations of all three formulations are depicted in \cref{fig:spring_deformation}, for which the corresponding mesh \AS{consists of} $384$ elements.

 As illustrated in the first and second figures, both the standard approach and the method that applies only interpolation produce significantly smaller deformations than the one obtained with Γ-SPIN, shown in the third figure.
-This pronounced discrepancy clearly reveals that locking can produce substantially different results and must not be neglected.
+This pronounced discrepancy clearly reveals that locking can produce substantially different results, \AS{here amounting to about $45\%$ in the relative deformation}, and must not be neglected.
 In contrast to the previous examples, this is the first instance in which the interpolation-only method performs worse than the standard approach.
 The root of this behaviour lies in the nature of the interpolation procedure itself.
 When applied in isolation, the rotation field is embedded and interpolated in the full matrix space $\mathbb{R}^{3\times 3}$ rather than being constrained to the rotation group.
 As a result, its physical interpretation changes.
 Namely, instead of representing a pure rotation, it effectively becomes a general second-order tensor resembling a deformation measure.
 This modification has important consequences.
 The interpolated field is no longer restricted to interacting only with the rotational modes of the discrete deformation tensor $\defgrad_h$.
 Instead, it can also couple with shear and dilatational modes.
 Put simply, by interpolating the rotation field in the ambient matrix space without enforcing the rotational constraint, the method introduces additional deformation mechanisms that are not physically admissible.
-Thus, applying only the interpolation procedure can yield \textbf{unphysical solutions}.
+Thus, applying only the interpolation procedure can yield \textbf{unphysical solutions}. \AS{Finally, the validity of the softer response obtained with the Γ-SPIN method is assessed by comparison with high-fidelity solutions in which the polynomial degree of the rotation field is increased, $\Coss_h \in \GEO^p(\Vol)$ with $p\in{2,4,6,8,12}$, while retaining $\defmap_h \in \mathbb{R}^3 \otimes \CG^2(\Vol)$ for the displacement field.
+Enriching the rotation space progressively reduces the weak discretisation mismatch between $\Coss_h$ and $\defgrad_h$, cf. \cite{Ainsworth2022}.
+The resulting deformations are shown in \cref{fig:spring_deformation_high_fidelity}. }

+\AS{ The response softens with increasing polynomial order and decreasing weak mismatch.
+High-fidelity results from the standard approach are compared with the Γ-SPIN solution obtained by interpolation followed by projection with $\Coss_h \in \GEO^2(\Vol)$.
+For $p=2$, the relative difference in displacement magnitude at the top corner of the loaded end is $45.49\%$ compared with the structure-preserving formulation.
+This discrepancy decreases with increasing polynomial order for $\Coss_h$, reaching $2.11\%$ at the highest order considered, $p=12$.
+This behaviour clearly indicates convergence. }